Apple Butter Breakfast Sandwich

 5) Once melted and bubbling, add two eggs.
 Cook for a few minutes on side one and then flip.

-6) Cook for a few seconds on side two and top sandwich with eggs.
+6) Cook for a few seconds on side two and top sandwich with eggs and fresh arugula.

 7) Eat immediately!

-There are really only three ingredients to this bad boy besides bread.
+There are really only four ingredients to this bad boy besides bread.
 One of them you just buy unless you feel like making your own apple butter.

 So that leaves us with bacon and eggs to cook.
 So let’s make sure to do them right.

-The best way to cook bacon, in my opinion, is in the oven, on a wire rack over a sheet pan at around 350 degrees.
+The best way to cook bacon, in my opinion, is in the oven, on a wire rack over a sheet pan at around 350 degrees F. This takes about 20 minutes, but for just a few strips of bacon you can also just cook it in a skillet over low heat so the bacon crisps up nicely.

 The Apple Butter